 Very Simple Video Gallery In HTML CSS (Free Download)

 Welcome to a tutorial on how to create a simple video gallery in HTML CSS.
-So you want to share some videos online, but don’t want to go through all of those “crazy video platforms”?
-Well, here’s a simple video gallery without any server-side scripts – Read on!
+So you want to showcase some of your videos, and don’t want to go through crazy video services/platforms?
+Here’s a simple video gallery you can copy-paste – Read on!

 TABLE OF CONTENTS